Revision: November 13, 2023

 16. Pre-fishing & Off-Limits

 - 1-Day Tournament Pre-fishing Rule: At sunset of the Sunday immediately prior to a tournament, fishing by all NBSFA Members must cease on that body of water, whether competing in the event or not.
 Members may use the body of water for other recreational activities (boating, waterskiing, etc.) during the off-limits period.
-(Monday to Friday or Saturday in the event of a Sunday tournament).
-The use of sonar units and underwater cameras are permitted.
+Members will then be permitted to prefish on the Thursday prior to the event.
+The use of sonar units and underwater cameras are permitted during the off limits period.

-- 2-Day Tournament Pre-fishing Rule: Pre-fishing rule for regular season 2-Day tournaments is the same as the rule for 1-Day tournaments with the exception that pre-fishing is allowed on the Thursday immediately prior to the tournament.
-Monday, Tuesday, Wednesday & Friday immediately prior to the event remain closed for pre-fishing.
+- 2-Day Tournament Pre-fishing Rule: Pre-fishing rule for regular season 2-Day tournaments is the same as the rule for 1-Day tournaments.

 - NBSFA Classic Pre-fishing Rule: No NBSFA member will be allowed on the chosen NBSFA Classic Waters after sunset of the Sunday immediately prior to the NBSFA Classic tournament.
 This means members may NOT use the NBSFA Classic bodies of water for other recreational activities during the off-limits period and the use of sonar units and underwater cameras are NOT permitted during this off-limits period.
 Violators will be disqualified from the NBSFA Classic or their next paid tournament.